 NOTE: The Revolution A has a 5.0 Volt regulator and 220 Ohm resistors included on the Board for LEDs or 1.5 Volt Incandescent Lamps.
-You CANNOT connect the Stay/Keep Alive’s BLUE wire to this 5.0 Volt Tab.
-Connect the Stay/Keep Alive as shown below:
+You CANNOT connect the TCS KA1/2’s BLUE wire to this 5.0 Volt Tab.

-1. The Blue wire to the Cathode (Stripe) end of the Diode with the Anode connected to either Track Pick Up.
+1. The Blue wire to “other” (Cathode) end of the Diode with the Anode (no stripe) that’s connected to either Track Pick Up.

-2. The Black wire to the Anode end of the Diode with the Cathode (Stripe) end, connected to either Track Pick Up.
+2. The Black/White trace wire to the “other” (Anode) end of the Diode with the Cathode end (stripe) that’s connected to either Track Pick Up.